-This highlighting mechanism has an important side effect: the model's polygons will be loaded and displayed twice (once for the representation itself, once for the highlighting), having a negative impact in the viewing performance of the Earth browser.
+This highlighting mechanism only works in Google Earth and has an important side effect: the model's polygons will be loaded and displayed twice (once for the representation itself, once for the highlighting), having a negative impact in the viewing performance of the Earth browser.
 The more complex the models are, the higher the impact is.
 This becomes particularly noticeable for models exported from a LoD3 basis upwards.
 The highlighting and grouping options are mutually exclusive.